azsry/phasmophobia_mechanics/README.md

 ### Window knocking

 - Ghosts can occasionally knock on windows.
 When they do, they create fingerprint evidence on the window, and create a Ghost Interaction EMF (Level 2) on the window

+### Footsteps sounds
+- All ghosts make footsteps noises on the ground within 15 to 40 seconds.
+- Ghosts with the ability to float (like the Wraith) do not do the footstep event under normal circumstances as they float and do not always reproduce it.
+However, the sound of footsteps will always be greater than 15 seconds

 ### Candle Blowout